mozillabrasil/onboarding/mozilla-github.md

 === Como eu posso enviar um novo aplicativo para um repositório da org. mozilla? ===

 3rd party applications can easily impact many other repositories than the initial one.
 For that reason, the following steps are strongly encouraged:
-# Create yourself a new github user for this repository.
-# Make them an admin of the repository(s) temporarily.
-# Sign in as the new github user and setup the 3rd party application.
-# Log back into your normal account.
-# Try to reduce access of that user from an admin of the repository(s) to read only access.
-# If (5) doesn't work, at least the 3rd party application will not have access to all of your normal github account's (including private repositories).

-* Authorizing an application to work with GitHub utilizes the permissions your account has -- so, any repositories you have access to the application will have access to as well (including private ones).
-If you want to grant access to an application that no one else has used with the Mozilla organization yet you'll see a "Request access" button during the set up flow.
-You'll need to click that button to request approval.
-See below for an example:
+Desenvolvedoras de aplicativos podem facilmente impactar muitos outros repositórios além do inicial.
+Por estas razões, os seguintes passos são fortemente encorajados:
+# Crie você mesmo um novo usuário no GitHub para este repositório.
+# Faça deste usuário o administrador do repositório (ou repositórios) temporariamente.
+# Se autentique com o novo usuário do GitHub e configure a aplicação do terceiro.
+# Volte e se autentique com seu usuário normal.
+# Tente reduzir o acesso daquele usuário administrador do repositório para acesso somente de leitura.
+# Se passo (5) não funcionar, pelo menos a aplicação do terceiro não terá acesso as contas de usuários normais (incluindo repositórios privados).

+* Autorizar uma aplicação para trabalhar com GitHub utiliza as permissões que sua conte tem -- então, qualquer repositório que você tenha acesso a aplicação também terá acesso (incluindo acesso privado).
+Se você quer permitir acesso para uma aplicação que ninguém na organização Mozilla tenha utilizado, você verá um botão para "Requisitar acesso" durante o fluxo de configuração.
+Você precisará clicar naquele botão para requisitar aprovação.
+Veja abaixo um exemplo:

 [[File:github_approval.png]]

-* In some cases, the application does not need to be "approved" to function correctly, as it has read only access to any public repository.
-(Some applications only want write access to help you configure the application first time.)

-* In other cases, the application does need write permission, and/or permission to read a private repository.
-In these cases, it is helpful to send the details to the owner's team, either by [https://bugzilla.mozilla.org/enter_bug.cgi?comment=I%27ve%20read%20https%3A%2F%2Fwiki.mozilla.org%2FGithub%2C%20and%20need%20help%20with%20the%20following.%0D%0A%0D%0A&component=Github%3A%20Administration&form_name=enter_bug&product=mozilla.org& opening a bug] or [[#contact|email]].
+* Em alguns casos, a aplicação não necessitará de aprovação para funcionar corretamente, como ela tem acesso de leitura a qualquer repositório público.
+(Algumas aplicações só querem ter acesso de escrita para ajudá-lo a configurar a aplicação na primeira vez.)

+* Em outros casos, a aplicação necessitará de permissão de escrita, e/ou permissão de leitura em repositório privado.
+Nesses casos, é conveniente enviar os detalhes para o responsável da equipe, seja por [https://bugzilla.mozilla.org/enter_bug.cgi?comment=I%27ve%20read%20https%3A%2F%2Fwiki.mozilla.org%2FGithub%2C%20and%20need%20help%20with%20the%20following.%0D%0A%0D%0A&component=Github%3A%20Administration&form_name=enter_bug&product=mozilla.org& reportando um bug] ou [[#contact|email]].

-=== Reviewing owners and permissions ===
+=== Revisando responsáveis e permissões ===
-As an owner or repository admin you're responsible for maintaining the list of people with access to your projects.
-Please be active and prudent about maintaining this list.

-=== Can I be an Owner of the Mozilla Organization? === The Owners group on github has complete administrative power and will be limited to a minimal number of people and reviewed regularly.
-If a person is an owner they are expected to actively participate in the group and assist others as requested.
-Owners will be added as a need arises (for example, support in another timezone) as determined by the current owners.

-All owners '''must''' have 2FA enabled for their GitHub login.
-(Everyone else ''should''.)
+Como um criador ou um administrador de repositório você é responsável por manter a lista de pessoas com acesso ao seu projeto.
+Por favor seja ativo e prudente enquanto mantém a lista.

+=== Posso ser um responsável da Organização Mozilla? === Os responsáveis por grupos no GitHub tem total poder administrativo e serão limitados a um pequeno grupo de pessoas e revisores regularmente.
+Se uma pessoa é responsável espera-se participação ativa no grupo e suporte aos outros quando requisitado.
+Outros responsáveis serão adicionados quando surgir a necessidade (por exemplo, suporte em outro fuso horário) conforme determinado pelos atuais responsáveis.

+Todos os responsáveis '''deverão''' ter ativo 2FA para suas credenciais no GitHub.
+(Todo mundo ''deveria''.)

-=== Can I be a Member of the Mozilla Organization? === With recent github enhancements (2015), we encourage the following (rough) guidelines, which strongly prefers using github teams.
+=== Can I be a Member of the Mozilla Organization? === With recent GitHub enhancements (2015), we encourage the following (rough) guidelines, which strongly prefers using github teams.
 As a reminder, all members of the [https://github.com/mozilla/ Mozilla organization on github] agree to be bound by [https://www.mozilla.org/en-US/about/governance/policies/commit/requirements/ Mozilla's Commit Access Requirements], and should follow the intent of the [https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/ Mozilla's Commit Access Policy] as much as practical.
-* "Outside Collaborator": repository admins can grant outside collaborator to any github account.
+* "Outside Collaborator": repository admins can grant outside collaborator to any GitHub account.
 "Outside Collaborator" is roughly analogous to "Level 1a" access to Mozilla hosted repositories.
-* "Team Member": team maintainers can add github users to a team, if they are already a member of the organization.
+* "Team Member": team maintainers can add GitHub users to a team, if they are already a member of the organization.
 If you are not yet a member of the organization, the team maintainer should [[#contact|request your addition]] to their team, as a form of vouching.
 "Team Member" is roughly analogous to "Level 2" or "Level 3", with the distinction being the content of the repositories managed by the team.

-{{note| As of June 30, 2016, all members of the Mozilla organization on github '''MUST''' have [https://help.github.com/articles/about-two-factor-authentication/ 2FA enabled].|reminder}}
+{{note| As of June 30, 2016, all members of the Mozilla organization on GitHub '''MUST''' have [https://help.github.com/articles/about-two-factor-authentication/ 2FA enabled].|reminder}}

 {{note| Automation accounts are also required to have 2FA enabled.
 Scripts should use [https://help.github.com/articles/creating-an-access-token-for-command-line-use/ access tokens] with minimum permissions to accomplish the task.}}

-Some people are interested in being members of the Mozilla organization on github as a way to highlight their contributions to the Mozilla Project.
+Some people are interested in being members of the Mozilla organization on GitHub as a way to highlight their contributions to the Mozilla Project.
 Thanks for your help!
 And there is a [https://www.mozilla.org/credits/ better place] to highlight your work.
 Please refer to the [https://www.mozilla.org/credits/FAQ FAQ] for that process.

-=== Should I make a separate github organization or just create a repository in an existing one? === This is a personal preference.
+=== Should I make a separate GitHub organization or just create a repository in an existing one? === This is a personal preference.
 If you have a large enough project or organization feel free.
 We suggest you use the strategies and recommendations here as a model to manage the details.

 === Forking vs Transferring ===